Football boots with sock-like extension above the ankle level for added protection and support. the best high top fooball boots.

 Premium ball touch from the Flyknit sock is complemented by the textured zones.
 Corresponding with the Nike Sport Research Lab (NSRL) data on ball control, the textures are made more dense and prominent on the instep where the medial triangle design is found.
 These 3D textures aid in touching, passing, and striking the ball.

 Nikeskin and All Conditions Control (ACC) coat the upper of the Nike Phantom Vision Elite DF Firm Ground.
 The ACC technology is effective in keeping the shoe from getting wet.
 Thus, maintaining premium ball touch in both wet and dry weather conditions.
+This feature is also found in the Nike Predator 18+ Firm Ground.

 The upper is finished off with a Dynamic Fit Collar that acts as the entry tube to get into the Quadfit mesh.
 It is made of a stretchy material that is connected to the Quadfit mesh.
 The material used does not give the same compression as the one found on previous Magista boots.
 However, it is effective in providing a seamless transition from the boot to the lower leg.
+The collar technology is also found in the highly popular Nike Mercurial Superfly VI Elite FG shoe.

 - This football boot was released in July 2018.